What is HUD’s role and how does it define and measure homelessness?

 What does HUD’s definition and the resulting undercount of the number of people experiencing homelessness look like?

-HUD’s most recent Point-in-Time count was conducted in December of 2022.
-Based on HUD’s 2022 Annual Assessment Report, roughly 582,500 individuals experienced homelessness on that one given night.
-In contrast, based on data from the U.S. Department of Education and the National Center for Homeless Education, upwards of 2.3 million children from birth to grade 12 experience homelessness each year in the United States, the majority of whom experience doubled-up homelessness when they are first identified by schools.
+HUD’s most recent Point-in-Time count was conducted in December of 2023.
+Based on HUD’s 2023 Annual Assessment Report, roughly 650,000 individuals experienced homelessness on that one given night.
+In contrast, based on early childhood data and preK-12 data from the U.S. Department of Education, upwards of 2.3 million children from birth to grade 12 experience homelessness each year in the United States, the majority of whom experience doubled-up homelessness when they are first identified by schools.
 Further, an estimated 3.7 million people in the U.S. were doubled-up in 2019, according to research conducted by Chicago Coalition for the Homeless, Vanderbilt University, and Heartland Alliance.
 To see what child and youth homelessness looks like in your community, based on the education definition of homelessness, explore interactive data profiles from SchoolHouse Connection and Poverty Solutions at the University of Michigan.